umccr/google_lims/docs/2019-10-14_sharing_data.md

 Run with `sh check.sh presigned.txt`.
 You can pipe the output into `sort | uniq -c` and confirm the total number of files match the provided file list.

-5. Distribute encrypted file of pre-signed URLs.
+### 5. Distribute encrypted file of pre-signed URLs

 Encrypt either using the KeyBase application: